 Why Orofacial Pain?

-- The University of Minnesota has made tremendous progress in identifying and treating chronic pain that leads to opioid addiction.
+- The University of Minnesota has made tremendous progress in identifying and treating chronic pain, a known problem that can lead to opioid addiction.

 - The University’s multidisciplinary consultative Facial Pain team utilizes clinical research to provide excellent patient care and educate future practitioners.

-The Facial Pain Clinic provides care to patients with TMJ (Temporomandibular Joint), jaw, head, and/or neck pain disorders, including clicking, locking of the TMJ, or difficulty using the jaw, as well as conditions including burning mouth, and sleep disorders including sleep apnea and snoring.
+The Facial Pain Clinic provides care to patients with TMJ (Temporomandibular Joint), jaw, head, and/or neck pain disorders, including clicking, locking of the TMJ, or difficulty using the jaw, as well as conditions including Trigeminal Neuralgia and other neuropathic pains, burning mouth, and headache disorders.

 The University of Minnesota recognizes that you can’t solve facial pain without including dentistry.
 The multidisciplinary approach within the Facial Pain Clinic involves experts from Dentistry, Neurosurgery, Neurology, ENT, Pharmacy, and Psychology.

 The School of Dentistry’s Division of Orofacial Pain is nationally recognized in pain management and treatment.
 Our research is directly related to patient care, our program attracts the best residents in the nation, and our patient care is regionally sought after.